deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2304
     *   Superordinate domain for this hostname is in pending delete.
 *   2306
-    *   Host names must be at least two levels below the public suffix.
+    *   Host names must be at least two levels below the registry suffix.

 ## HostDeleteFlow